 It is highly recommended that you consult the "How to Apply" section on the American Medical College Application Service (AMCAS) web site which offers guidelines on applying a medical school.
 Pay particular attention on the Essays section on how to write your personal statement.
 Should you decide to use AMCAS service, you will need to create a personal account which allows you to upload the required documents.
 Please visit the AMCAS website to find more details.

-Please read the Committee Letter Request Form Submission Guidelines carefully, fill out the required forms, and send the complete document back to Dr. Kenneth Adams accordingly.
+Please read the Committee Letter Request Form Submission Guidelines carefully, fill out the required forms, and send the complete document back to Dr. Alexandra Adams accordingly.

 All of the medical, dental, optometry and podiatry schools to which a student may apply will likely request a committee letter.
 The Health Professions Advisory Committee (HPAC)at Bridgewater State University will meet to discuss a student's candidacy based on academic and clinical experience and the letters of recommendation submitted on the student's behalf.